African Petroleum shares halted after fall 57 pct on Gambia report

-OSLO, July 4 African Petroleum said it will issue a statement "in due course" after Reuters reported on Tuesday that Gambian authorities had ended talks to extend its two exploration permits.
+OSLO, July 4 (Reuters) - African Petroleum said it will issue a statement "in due course" after Reuters reported on Tuesday that Gambian authorities had ended talks to extend its two exploration permits.

 Shares in the Oslo-listed firm were suspended after falling 57 percent, prompting the Oslo bourse to say it was investigating the share price movement.